phpdev-uk/configuration-management-ansible/workshop/notes.md

 ```

 An inactive firewall with no filtering rules isn't very useful, so we'll add
-some tasks to the playbook (indented underneath `tasks` at the same level as
+some tasks to the playbook, indented underneath `tasks` at the same level as
-the UFW installation lines):
+the UFW installation lines:

 ```
 - name: start ufw